DanielDaCosta/aurora-cluster/README.md

 ## Optional

 - EC2 for bastion access.
-If desired, this module will create a security group for the RDS and bastion communication
+If desired, this module will create a security group for RDS and bastion communication

 ## Variables